nfroidure/whook/README.md

 > Build strong and efficient REST web services.

+** DO NOT USE THIS PROJECT: ** It is not a suitable way to create web services and it is kinda abandonnated.
+It is simply not the good approach ;).

 This project is intended to borrow everything good in every NodeJS framework with some additions i'd like to have as a REST web services developper.